 - This unit is made of metal and wood.

 - This device may be of various sizes.

-- If you want to put other things in place, you need this tool.
+If you wanter things in place, you need this tool.

 - To make this device fall, you must raise your arm.

-- You have to put something on the wall with this unit.
+You have put something on the wall with this unit.

 - This device is used to hammer items.

 - Try to guess this device's name.